joaopn/joaopn.github.io/_pages/cv.md

 Professional experience
 ======

+* 06/2024 - present: Postdoctoral Researcher at the University of Graz (Austria)
+  * Description: Postdoctoral Researcher at the [IDea_Lab](https://idea-lab.uni-graz.at/en/our-researchers/data-analysis/), under Prof. Jana Lasser

+* 10/2023 - 05/2024: Postdoctoral Researcher at the RWTH Aachen University (Germany)
+  * Description: Postdoctoral Researcher at the Chair for Computational Social Sciences and Humanities, under Prof. Jana Lasser

-* 02/2023 - present: Postdoctoral Researcher at the University of Konstanz (Germany)
+* 02/2023 - 08/2023: Postdoctoral Researcher at the University of Konstanz (Germany)
   * Description: Researcher at the [Social Data Science Lab](https://dgarcia.eu/), under Prof. David Garcia

 * 02/2021 - 01/2023: Postdoctoral Researcher at the Max Planck Institute for Dynamics and Self-Organization (Germany)